Compiling and Installing Custom PHP Modules in ServBay

 PHP

-tab, scroll to the bottom, and under "Extra Parameters," enterextension=imagick.so
+tab, scroll down to "Additional Parameters," and enterextension=imagick.so

 - Click